backupsim2realai/backupsim2realai.github.io/_posts/2019-04-15-Dynamic-Model-Of-Manipulators.markdown

 - $$\dot q$$ is the first time-derivative (velocity) of $$q$$,
 - $$\ddot q$$ is the second time-derivative (acceleration) of $$q$$

+>The equation can derived from the first principles of Lagrangian mechanics below.

 Robot Dynamics

 Study of the relation between the applied forces/torques and the resulting motion of an industrial manipulator.